Hot tips on planning a holiday with your dog from the UK to France and other EU countries

 6. Dog-friendly transport routes from Great Britain to France and the rest of the EU

-There are three main options to take your dog from Great Britain to the EU: Eurotunnel, ferry crossing or flying as pet cargo on a regular, scheduled flight or on a private charter.
-Regardless of what mode of transport you choose, the arrival point to enter the EU must be an official designated Travellers' Point of Entry (TPE).
+There are two main options to take your dog from Great Britain to the EU and back: Le Shuttle (Eurotunnel) or ferry crossing.
+The arrival point to enter the EU must be an official designated Travellers' Point of Entry (TPE) which all of the major passenger routes for Eurotunnel and the major ferry comapnies are.

-Eurotunnel (www.eurotunnel.com) is our preferred route for travelling into Europe with dogs because it's quick and we can stay with the dogs throughout the crossing.
+Le Shuttle (Eurotunnel) (www.eurotunnel.com) is a fabulous option for travelling into Europe with dogs from the South of England because it's quick and one can stay with the dogs throughout the crossing.
 Eurotunnel is the train that cars drive onto to cross the Channel from Folkestone to Calais and is not the same as Eurostar which goes from London St Pancras to Paris Gare Du Nord for foot passengers only and has a no dogs policy.

 Things to know about travelling with dogs on Eurotunnel: